Aidan Hutchinson: Personal life

 His father, Chris Hutchinson, also played college football at Michigan.
 His mother, Melissa Sinkevics, won the 1988 Miss Michigan Teen USA event while his older sister, Aria, won Miss Michigan USA 2022.

+Hutchinson's great-grandfather, Giuseppe "Joseph" Bernardi, came from the town of Medeglia in Switzerland.
+Hutchinson wears a Swiss flag on his helmet, immediately to the left of the American flag.